Ethan-Arrowood/posts/HDB-WebSocket-Tutorial/HarperDB-WebSocket-Tutorial.md

 ✨ And just like that, now _data-display_ will log every time a new record is added to the table!

-With the docker container and the _data-entry_ script running, open up another terminal and run `node data-display.js`.
+With the Docker container and the _data-entry_ script running, open up another terminal and run `node data-display.js`.

 Go back to the _data-entry_ terminal and enter a new record.
 You should see a new ID in the _data-display_ terminal.